ddmsd/ddmsd.github.io/_posts/2017-11-10-Python-Cyclomatic-Complexity.md

 action = Action.from_value(value)
 action()
 ```
-The above code is equivalent with the two previous ones.
+The above code is equivalent to the previous ones.
 There's a variation I
 implemented some time ago in
 [abstract_factory.py](https://github.com/faif/python-patterns/blob/master/creational/abstract_factory.py).
 It can be cleaner by setting `__call__` as abstract, which makes the intention
-of the parent class more clear for other developers.
+of the parent class more clear to other developers.

 Although I think the third option may look fancy, I would prefer to start the development
 with the first implementation for a simple case.
 Then we advance to the second one when there